themattrix/python-pypi-template/README.md

 ## Local Tests

-Docker, Compose, and [Tox](https://tox.readthedocs.org/en/latest/) are used to approximate the environment that Travis CI runs when you push.
-This will allow you to run your code against multiple versions of Python (2.6, 2.7, 3.2, 3.3, 3.4, PyPy, and PyPy3) locally before pushing it or even committing it.
+Docker, Compose, and [Tox](https://tox.readthedocs.org/en/latest/) are used to approximate the environment that Travis CI, Landscape, and Coveralls all run when you push.
+This will allow you to test your code against multiple versions of Python (2.6, 2.7, 3.2, 3.3, 3.4, PyPy, and PyPy3) locally before pushing it or even committing it.

 ```
 $ docker-compose build && docker-compose up